Nemquae/AIStudio/README.md

 * A subscription key for the [Microsoft Azure Speech Service](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/overview#try-the-speech-service-for-free).
 * Once you have obtained the key, you must set the environment variables COGNITIVE_SERVICE_KEY and COGNITIVE_SERVICE_REGION.
 * Alternatively, you can enter the key and region fields directly via the Inspector.
 * Download and install the [Speech SDK for Unity Package](https://aka.ms/csspeech/unitypackage).
+You may also download this package [from here](https://1drv.ms/u/s!ArFvxkQ02ZoSjMgmyFTzlvp9nqg3_w?e=wgjiiZ).
 * Add the *Scripting Define Symbol* **USE_MICROSOFT_COGNITIVESERVICES_SPEECH** to the *Player Project Settings* under *Script Compilation*.

 There are three Simple scenes that you can run under *Skylands Research Institure/AI Studio/Scenes*: